 If you want to share your account with us, we will use it together with the stories of other disabled victims and survivors, and other people who have also chosen to tell us what they know about the care of disabled people, to make findings and report on what happened and why, and to make meaningful recommendations for change.

 Some stories or information may be short, and others may be long or complex.
 We would like to hear about you, and your experiences in a disability care setting.

 We acknowledge that remembering and talking about abuse and neglect is distressing.
 We are well set up to provide whatever support you need before you talk to us, during our discussions, and support afterwards.
 We can provide communication assistance.

 The investigation into abuse in State and faith-based disability care settings is guided by an investigation scope document based on the Inquiry’s Terms of Reference.
-That scope document can be read here.

 The particular disability care settings, care providers and institutions to be investigated as case studies are being considered and scope documents will be published here once available.
 The investigation will gather evidence, have public hearings, roundtables, wānanga, hui and fono.